deckhouse/deckhouse/modules/042-kube-dns/docs/FAQ.md

 search: DNS, domain, clusterdomain
 ---

-## How do I replace the cluster domain without downtime?
+## How do I replace the cluster domain with minimal downtime?

 Add the new domain and save the old one: